andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 ## High Performance PostgreSQL for Rails

-The powerful combination of technologies are covered in much greater depth in the book "High Performance PostgreSQL for Rails," being published this month by [Pragmatic Programmers](https://pragprog.com).
-If you're interested, please subscribe at <https://pgrailsbook.com> for updates about when it's published, and some exclusive sneak peek content being sent to subscribers.
+The powerful combination of technologies covered in this post, are covered in much greater depth in the book "High Performance PostgreSQL for Rails," being published this month by [Pragmatic Programmers](https://pragprog.com).

+Please subscribe at <https://pgrailsbook.com> for updates about the book and exclusive content.

 ## Table Partitioning Presentation